 And now that you have everything you need, here’s an overview of the 14 steps of the Passover Seder itself:

 Like all Shabbat and Yom Tov meals, the Seder starts with Kiddush.
 This is also the first of the four cups of wine which will be drunk throughout the night.
-The Kiddush prayer has a special text and, contrary to popular custom, is recited sitting down instead of standing up.
+The Kiddush prayer has a special text and, unlike the common custom for other holidays, is recited sitting down instead of standing up.